 An ancient Pictish-Scottish family was the first to use the name Benese.
 It is a name for someone who lived in the lands of Balneaves in the parish of Kinkell in Angus.
 The name is a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in the area.
 Even today, there is a small farm in the area called Balneaves.

 Early Origins of the Benese family

 They held a family seat on the lands of Balneaves in the parish of Kinkell, the site is still marked by three aged trees, which are bounded by Kyrkness and Louchor.
 Laurence Balnaves attended the beating of the boundaries of his territories in 1395.

 Important Dates for the Benese family

 This web page shows only a small excerpt of our Benese research.
-Another 96 words (7 lines of text) covering the years 1539, 1597 and 1587 are included under the topic Early Benese History in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) covering the years 1539, 1597, 1587, 1579, 1513, 1542 and 1538 are included under the topic Early Benese History in all our PDF Extended History products and printed products wherever possible.

 Benese Spelling Variations